MinhThuanPhung/Brazilian-Olist-ECommerce-store-Sales-trend-and-customer-behavior-analysis/README.md

     m = int(row['M_score'])

-    if r >= 4 and f >= 4 and m >= 4: Champions : These are the best customers.
+* if r >= 4 and f >= 4 and m >= 4: **Champions**: These are the best customers.
 Customers who bought very recently (high Recency score).
 Buy very frequently (high Frequency score) and spend a lot (high Monetary score)

-    elif f >= 4 and r >= 2: Loyal Customers : These customers are consistent buyers and fairly recent but may not have spent as much or very recently as Champions.
+* elif f >= 4 and r >= 2: **Loyal Customers** : These customers are consistent buyers and fairly recent but may not have spent as much or very recently as Champions.
 They are valuable and likely to stick around.
 They buy frequently (Frequency score is high) and purchased somewhat recently

-    elif r == 5 and f <= 2:'New Customers': These customers just made their first or second purchase.
+* elif r == 5 and f <= 2:'**New Customers**': These customers just made their first or second purchase.
 They’re new to your brand and could become loyal with good engagement.
 They purchased very recently and have only bought once or twice

-    elif r <= 2 and f >= 3:'At Risk' : These customers used to be active but haven’t returned lately.
+* elif r <= 2 and f >= 3:'**At Risk**' : These customers used to be active but haven’t returned lately.
 They need attention.
 They haven’t purchased recently but they used to buy frequently

-    Rest:  'Low-Value': These customers don’t contribute much currently or are inactive.
+* Rest:  '**Low-Value**': These customers don’t contribute much currently or are inactive.

-rfm_df['Segment'] = rfm_df.apply(rfm_segment, axis=1)

 ```python
 customer_data1 = customer_data.groupby('customer_unique_id').first().reset_index()